likhit-vivek/Cloud-Gateway/README.md

 Aditya Gujral (726004085), Piyush Bhatt (227002733), Likhit Vivek Chirumamilla (325001774)

 ## Timeline
-We worked for approximately 27 hrs over a span of 7 days from 25 Apr 2018 to 1 May 2018.
+We collectively worked for approximately 70-80 hrs over a span of 7 days from 25 Apr 2018 to 1 May 2018.

 ## Project Specification
 Our project focuses on implementing the seamless integration/transfer of tasks from a private cloud to a public cloud when the private cloud overloads over a specific limit.
 For this purpose, we are simulating a private cloud with a fixed number of homogeneous machines and created a script which generates tasks randomly to overload the private cloud.
 The usage of each of the machines as well as the average usage of the whole private cloud is being continuously monitored and as soon as the average usage goes over 80%, we are moving the tasks to one of the active machines in the public cloud.
 To reduce fragmentation, we are using Heaps to store the tasks and machines in an order, within the code, so that the tasks can be assigned/rearranged efficiently.